calimero-project/calimero-docker/README.md

 Dockerfiles for [Calimero tools](https://github.com/calimero-project/calimero-tools) and [Calimero server](https://github.com/calimero-project/calimero-server).
 Built Docker images are available on [Docker Hub](https://hub.docker.com/u/calimeroproject).

 ### Building images
-Select architecture:

-* master branch: amd64
-* platform/aarch64: AArch64
-* platform/armv7: ARMv7

-The _build-images.sh_ script assumes that the repository layout of required Calimero sources follows the GitHub layout, i.e., the required repositories are sibling directories to _calimero-docker_.
+The _build-images.sh_ script assumes that the repository layout of required Calimero sources follows the GitHub layout, i.e., the required repositories are sibling directories of _calimero-docker_.

-Invoke:
+For building Calimero Docker images, use ¹

-	./build-images.sh
+	./build-images.sh {armv7, aarch64, amd64}

+¹ Note: for ARMv7, the latest available runtime is still Java 23 (and not Java 25 as specified in _build-images.sh_)

+#### JDK and Java runtime

-By default, the Dockerfiles use a custom-built JDK as base.
+The Dockerfiles use a custom-built JDK and Java runtime for building and running the Calimero tools/server, respectively.
 The JDK can be built first using the [openjdk tip](https://github.com/openjdk/jdk.git), and requires several minutes to build (or really long if using Docker `buildx`).
 Small pre-built OpenJdks are available on [Docker Hub](https://hub.docker.com/u/calimeroproject).

-Alternatively, replace the second stage Java runtime in the tools/server Dockerfile with a Java runtime image of your choice.
+Alternatively, replace the JDK/runtime in the calimero-tools/server Dockerfile with an image of your choice.

-#### Currently used custom JDK configurations
+#### Currently used custom JDK/runtime configurations

 * Architectures: x86-64, ARMv7, AArch64
 * C1 compiler
 * GC: Shenandoah GC (on ARMv7 Serial GC, Shenandoah is not supported)
-* optimize for size
+* Optimize for size
-* Modules: java.base (+ java.xml for Calimero tools)
+* Modules: _java.base_ (+ _java.xml_ for Calimero tools)